Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Introduction

-Forward dynamics simulations calculate the time evolution of joint and prosthetic motion under given forces and initial conditions.
-Therefore, simulations under prosthetic conditions that differ from those in reality have the potential to provide important guidelines for the selection and design of sports prostheses.
-This necessitates modeling the human motor control system, which governs skeletal dynamics.
-Walking can be modeled using neural dynamics of rhythmic pattern generation \cite{taga1995} and optimal control methods \cite{Schultz2010, Weng2023}.
-Reinforcement learning–based simulation techniques have enabled the control of complex musculoskeletal models \cite{Weng2021}.
-In imitation learning under behavior cloning, the policy is learned directly from expert data.
-Additionally, by designing a reward function that encourages the agent to mimic human motion, imitation learning-based reinforcement learning can achieve faster convergence toward optimal behavior \cite{Peng2018, Han2022, Zuo2024}, although these methods apply only to rigid-link systems.
-These learning-based frameworks enable comprehensive simulations of both prosthetic and human dynamics under various design parameters such as stiffness, shape, and mounting conditions.
+\replacedRone{Table \ref{table:works} summarizes related works on prosthetic motion analysis.
+Whereas inverse dynamics (ID) was employed in \cite{guzelbulut2021,rigney2016,kim2026}, forward dynamics (FD)} { Forward dynamics } simulations compute the time evolution of joint and prosthetic motion under prescribed forces and initial conditions.
+Therefore, simulations conducted under prosthetic conditions that differ from those observed in real-world settings have the potential to provide important guidelines for the selection and design of sports prostheses.
+This requires modeling the human motor control system that governs skeletal dynamics. \replacedRone{Although \cite{murai2018,hase2020} employed spring inverted pendulum model or PD control, these approaches were too simple to model the human motor control system.
+Moreover, the model of the prosthesis in \cite{murai2018,hase2020} was relatively simple or limited to 2D motion.}{ Walking behavior can be modeled using neural dynamics associated with rhythmic pattern generation, as well as through optimal control–based approaches. } \replacedRone{Recently, reinforcement learning (RL)}{Reinforcement learning–based simulation} techniques have enabled the control of complex musculoskeletal models \cite{weng2021}.
+In the context of imitation learning under behavior cloning, the control policy is learned directly from expert demonstration data.
+In addition, by designing reward functions that explicitly encourage the agent to reproduce human motion, imitation learning–based RL can achieve faster convergence toward optimal behavior \cite{peng2018, Han2022}, although these approaches have primarily been applied to rigid multi-link systems.
+These learning-based frameworks enable simulations of both prosthetic and human dynamics under a wide range of design parameters, including stiffness, shape, and mounting conditions.

-In this study, we present a reinforcement learning-based methodology for a hybrid-link system that simulates running motion in a unilateral transtibial amputee with a flexible prosthesis.
-Although the kinematics and dynamics of hybrid-link systems have been studied, their control through reinforcement learning remains largely unexplored.
-Therefore, first, we develop a reinforcement learning–based control framework incorporating a prosthetic PCS model with parallel computing and fine-tuning to increase learning efficiency.
-Next, we train a control policy through imitation learning using motion capture data from a unilateral transtibial amputee.
-Finally, we simulate running under three different virtual stiffness conditions and analyze how prosthetic stiffness affects whole-body motion and transport metabolic cost.